Revealing tensions in neutron star observations with pressure anisotropy: Methods

 \subsubsection{Metamodel + peak}

-While the Metamodel provides a flexible description of nucleonic matter, it is expected to break down when new degrees of freedom become relevant at higher densities~\citep{Lattimer:2006qiu, Oertel:2016xsn, Kumar:2023lhv}.
-To capture the potential emergence of exotic matter phases, we extend the Metamodel using a hybrid approach similar to that described in \cite{Greif:2018njt}.
+While the Metamodel provides a flexible description of nucleonic matter, it is expected to break down when new degrees of freedom become relevant at higher densities~\cite{Lattimer:2006qiu, Oertel:2016xsn, Kumar:2023lhv}.
+To allow for a more flexible description of the equation-of-state and non-monotonic trend in the speed-of-sound, we extend the Metamodel using a hybrid approach similar to that described in Ref.~\cite{Greif:2018njt}.

 The construction of this model has two parts.
 We first employ the Metamodel parametrization up to a break-off density $n_{\rm break} = 1.5 \ n_{\rm sat}$, then transition to a speed-of-sound-based description for higher densities.
 For densities $n > n_{\rm break}$, we parameterize the speed-of-sound squared as,